openownership/bodsriskdetection/docs/use-cases/risk-pep-sanctions.md

 The approach was then based on establishing the data points that act as identifiers or known references for an entity.

 The first data point that we chose is a UK company's registration number, which is available both datasets.
-This allows us to reliably "sameAs" an Open Sanctions record with one from the Open Ownership register.
+This allows us to reliably "sameAs" an OpenSanctions record with one from the Open Ownership Register.

 Open Sanction also publishes PSC (persons of significant control) information for certain entities as additional references within a record.
 These can be matched against Companies House identifiers, which in turn can match the entity against a BODS record.